top of page

 Jo Ann’s professional journey has been shaped by years of teaching in high-needs school environments where emotional labor, chronic stress, and burnout are often normalized.
 Through both lived experience and research, she has seen firsthand how schools frequently rely on individual resilience while failing to address the systemic conditions that deplete educators over time.
 Her work is grounded in the belief that supporting educators is not a matter of motivation or endurance, but of dignity, capacity, and organizational responsibility.

-As a doctoral student in psychology, Jo Ann’s research explores how early-career teachers experience professional relationships and school culture, with particular attention to the emotional and relational dynamics that shape trust, belonging, and sustainability in educational spaces.
+As a doctoral student in Industrial/Organizational Psychology, Jo Ann’s research explores how teachers experience professional relationships and school culture, with particular attention to the emotional and relational dynamics that shape trust, belonging, and sustainability in educational spaces.
 This research directly informs SustainED’s framework for Social Emotional Support for Educators (SES), ensuring the work is both evidence-informed and rooted in real classroom realities.

 Jo Ann co-founded SustainED to help schools move beyond performative wellness and toward meaningful, practical systems of support for educators.
 She brings a unique blend of practitioner insight, research literacy, and deep respect for the lived experiences of teachers, believing that when educators are supported as whole professionals, schools become healthier places for everyone.